InCoder: A Generative Model for Code Infilling and Synthesis: Related Work

 \section{Related Work}

 \paragraph{Language Models for Code} There has been a flurry of recent work on training large-scale neural language models on source code.
-Existing models differ in their architectural design and training objectives, e.g., decoder-only language models~\citep{Austin2021ProgramSW,chen2021evaluating,izadi2022codefill,xu2022systematic,nijkamp2022conversational}, encoder-only masked language models~\cite{feng2020codebert,kanade2020learning}, and encoder-decoder models~\cite{ahmad2021unified,li2022competition,roziere2021dobf,wang2021codet5}.
-Decoder-only language models have recently grown in popularity as they can perform zero-shot program synthesis by generating in a left-to-right fashion.
+Existing models differ in their architectural design and training objectives, e.g., decoder-only language models~\citep{Austin2021ProgramSW,chen2021evaluating,izadi2022codefill,xu2022systematic,nijkamp2022conversational}, encoder-only masked language models~\citep{feng2020codebert,kanade2020learning}, and encoder-decoder models~\citep{ahmad2021unified,li2022competition,roziere2021dobf,wang2021codet5}.
+Decoder-only language models have grown in popularity as they can perform zero-shot program synthesis by generating in a left-to-right fashion.
 On the other hand, InCoder is a decoder-only causally-masked language model that can infill arbitrary spans of text.
-This allows the model to perform zero-shot program synthesis and a myriad of other code infilling tasks.
+This allows the model to perform program synthesis and many other code infilling tasks.